-Some of the most common causes cited in the research for shoulder injuries from weight training include training at too high intensities, wrong technique, and lack of concentration.
-In this article I’m going to focus on ways that you can adapt your technique in the bench press, overhead press and lat pull-down to reduce your risk of shoulder injuries.
+Some of the most common causes of shoulder injuries from weight lifting cited in the research include training at too high intensities, wrong technique, and lack of concentration.
+In this article, I’m going to focus on how to adapt your technique in the bench press, overhead press, and lat pull-down to reduce your risk of shoulder injuries.

 Here's a video of the livestream I did about this in the Sports Injury Group: